RishiDeKayne/Run_PSMC/README.md

 1. Prepare `.fq` files by specifying the `genome`, `list of bam files`, `current dir`, and `outpur dir`:
 ```
+#this command will run the .sh script and will produce a .txt file that includes commands to make the .fq files
 ./psmc_all_prepare.sh /scratch/rdekayne/psmc_full/Dchry2.2.fa bam.test.list /data/martin/genomics/analyses/Danaus_popgen/StHelena_project/psmc /scratch/rdekayne/psmc_full

+#this command will then use parallel to submit jobs for each of the bam files in the list in parallel - producing .fq files for each
 parallel -j 1 'qsub -cwd -N psmc_prep -V -pe smp64 1 -l h=bigbang -b yes {}' :::: Get.all.fq.txt
 ```